zeke-john/Todo-Calendar-App/README.md

 # Todo-App
- a cool Todo App with Flask and the Semantic UI
+Full calander planning Todo app with Flask and the Semantic UI